Generator Buying Guide

 Do you need a generator for sensitive electronics?

 If you need to power anything with a microprocessor, you’ll need to buy a generator for sensitive electronics.
 This is because these types of equipment are considered sensitive to electrical power and shouldn’t be run directly from a conventional generator.
-For instance, items such as computers, phones, TVs, games consoles, printers, DVD players and even some kitchen appliances and power tools will require a generator for sensitive electronics.
+For instance, items such as computers, phones, TVs, gaming consoles, printers, DVD players, and even some kitchen appliances and power tools will require a generator for sensitive electronics.
 One simple solution is to run them from an inverter generator to prevent damaging them.
-These generators "invert" DC power back into AC power, resulting in a much "cleaner" power (pure sine waves).
+These generators "invert" DC power back into AC power, resulting in much "cleaner" power (pure sine waves).

 If you’re looking at both petrol and diesel models, you may be wondering which generator to buy in line with your needs.
-We know that choosing between a diesel or petrol generator for home use or work may seem arbitrary, but in reality there are key differences that you need to know, so you can work out which will be best for you.
+We know that choosing between a diesel or petrol generator for home use or work may seem arbitrary, but in reality, there are key differences that you need to know so you can work out which will be best for you.

 Firstly, you need to think about the upfront and long-term costs of each option, as they vary significantly.
 Diesel generators tend to cost more out of the box than petrol alternatives.
 However, over the long term, diesel will give you a considerable saving on fuel, especially if you have access to red diesel.
 Plus, diesel generators will generally stand up to regular use.